EESSI/docs/docs/adding_software/contribution_policy.md

 ## Purpose

-The purpose of this contribution policy is to provide guidelines for [adding software](software_layer/adding_software.md) to EESSI.
+The purpose of this contribution policy is to provide guidelines for [adding software](opening_pr.md) to EESSI.

-It informs contributors about what requirements must be met in order for software to be eligible for inclusion in the EESSI software layer.
+It informs about what requirements must be met in order for software to be eligible for inclusion in the EESSI software layer.

 ## Requirements